Kanya-12/ST10490015-Kanya-Kapo-WEDE5020-Part2/README.md

 Statista.
 (2023) E-commerce share of retail sales in South Africa 2017-2023.
 Available at: https://www.statista.com/ [Accessed on: 15 September 2025].

 NielsenIQ.
 (2022) Retail & Consumer Trends South Africa 2022.
 Available at: https://www.nielseniq.com/ [Accessed on: 12 September 2025].

-This section outlines how to structure and include CSS for the Pick n Pay site.
-Use a modular, maintainable approach with a base stylesheet and component-specific files (e.g., base.css, layout.css, components.css, forms.css).